pawelpikus/cypress-tests/README.md

 There are two script commands that can initiate the test run:

 1. `npm run cypress:open` - Opens the Cypress App, from where you can choose the browser and test suite.
+Runs the tests.
 2. `npm run cypress:run` - runs Cypress tests to completion.
 By default, `cypress:run` will run all tests headlessly.
 Shoots a video from every run.

-To start the script, go to the root folder of the project in your Terminal and type it in.
+To start the script, go to the root folder of the project in your Terminal and type one of the commands in.

 ## 🙋‍♂️ Feel free to contact me